anyproto/docs/data-and-security/what-is-a-recovery-phrase.md

 #### Windows

 Your key is stored in the [Credentials Manager](https://support.microsoft.com/en-us/windows/accessing-credential-manager-1b5c916a-6a16-889f-8581-fc16e8165ac0).
-If you are unable to access it normally, you can try accessing it by using the Powershell (example guide [here](https://woshub.com/saved-passwords-windows-credential-manager/)).
+If you are unable to read a password via the Credential Manager (Show button is missing), you can use [this PowerShell script](https://gist.github.com/requilence/de8da32adc44d4786559789debb3bf88).
+Save it to your computer, right-click in the File Explorer and press "Run with PowerShell".

 #### Linux